glynester/project-snowflake/README.md

 ### Navigating the site

-The navigation bar (at the top) is the same on every screen, and lets you quickly access the site's main features, namely searching, listing a property, viewing your profile, and signing out.
-In addition, clicking the icon in the top left will take you back to this home screen.
+The navigation bar (at the top) remains the same on every screen, and lets you quickly access :

-The two buttons in the main body of the site let you:

- * Search the properties listed on Makersbnb
- * Or, for the indecisive, view all listings
+* View Projects, search projects (see "Searching for a project" below) and sign up or withdraw from projects (see "Volunteering for a project" below)
+* Add a new project
+* View (and update) you profile
+Clicking the "I'm in" icon in the top left will take you back to the home screen.

 ### Searching for a project